Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_REDBrick.rst

 The touchscreen will be held at a 45° angle:

 * Insert two 6mm bolts into a 60mm MakerBeam.
-* Fasten a MakerBeam 45° Bracket to the bolts with to lock nuts.
+* Fasten a MakerBeam 45° Bracket to the MakerBeam with two lock nuts.

 Repeat these steps for a second MakerBeam.